bevyengine/rfcs/rfcs/53-generalized-hierarchy.md

 imperative that Bevy provides a globally consistent view of the hierarchy/hiearchies.

-Many of these operations are not cheap to do at runtime.
+Many of these operations are both abundantly common and moderately expensive.
 Queries and traversals can be linear in the number of children and involve heavy random access patterns which can be detrimental to game performance.